theme-sticky-logo-alt

 ayahuasca shipibo

 Ayahuasca is a powerful plant medicine used for centuries by indigenous people in the Amazon basin for healing, spiritual exploration, and connection to the natural and spirit world.
-It is generally made from two plants, the ayahuasca vine (Banisteriopsis caapi) and the leaves of the chacruna plant (Psychotria viridis).
-In some traditions, it’s mixed with other plants but always contains the psychedelic compound DMT (N,N-Dimethyltryptamine).
+It is generally made from two plants: the ayahuasca vine (Banisteriopsis caapi) and the leaves of the Chacruna plant (Psychotria viridis).
+In some traditions, it’s mixed with other plants but always contains the psychedelic compound DMT.

 DMT (N,N-Dimethyltryptamine) is a powerful psychedelic compound found naturally in some plants, animals, and even humans.
 It is a tryptamine molecule that acts as a serotonin receptor agonist, which induces profound changes in perception, thought, and emotion.